zalando/zalando.github.io/_docs/releasing/index.md

 #### Include the required assets

 Use [new-project](https://github.com/perploug/new-project)(TODO: move to zalando org) as a boilerplate for the files required for your project.
-These files are needed to correctly communicate ownership and guidelines for the project.
+These files are needed to correctly communicate ownership and guidelines for the project:

 1. Create a meaningful `README.md` file, this is your most important piece of documentation
 2. Include a `MAINTAINERS.md` file with contact information